monagarg10/SnapTravel/README.md

 - Decide build, version control and implement CI/CD

 ## **Tradeoffs **
 - When a page is loaded by the browser the interacting elements may load at different time intervals.Leading in element not found excetion.
-- To avoid the test to break had to use implicit and explicit waits.
+To avoid the test to break had to use implicit and explicit waits and traded off on the test execution time.

 ## **Test Scenarios **
+Following are some testcases:
 - Test successful search results.
 Test different data for search.
 - Test all UI Components are loaded.
 - Test incorrect Card information.
 - For Payment verify the mandatory fields.
-- Verify correct message is displayed for payment time expiry.
+- Verify correct message is displayed for payment time expiry,
+- Verify the user navigation after the time expiry